bluespec/Toooba/README.md

 Build the Bluespec Compiler `bsc` from [this repository](https://github.com/B-Lang-org/bsc).
 You will also need set the `$BLUESPECDIR` to the `lib` folder of your `bsc` install.
 By default this is located in `inst/lib` directory inside your bsc repo.
 Also, make sure to add the `inst/bin` directory to your `$PATH` environment variable.

-If you wisth to use Verilator, you will need version 3.922 or later.
+If you wish to use Verilator, you will need version 3.922 or later.
 You can build any version of Verilator from [this repository](https://github.com/verilator/verilator/releases) and follow the build instructions [on the official website](https://www.veripool.org/projects/verilator/wiki/Installing).

         $ verilator --version
         Verilator 3.922 2018-03-17 rev verilator_3_920-32-gdf3d1a4